 Pierre Bonnard, Georges Braque, Alexander Calder, Paul Cézanne, and Maurice Utrillo are all artists featured in the Museum Sammlung Rosengart.
 Each of their artworks is unique and displays different techniques and styles.

 Maurice Utrillo’s artworks were often depictions of Parisian street scenes.
-He was known for his use of light and shadow to create a sense of depth.
+He was known for using light and shadow to create a sense of depth.

 Nearby Popular Attractions to Museum Sammlung Rosengart